Table of contents

 Design markets are a unique opportunity that creative business owners can leverage to network, learn, engage a new customer base, grow revenue and even inform future product range development.
 While online may be your primary sales channel, there is nothing as insightful as the face-to-face interactions that come from being in a physical marketplace.
-Let’s take a look at how attending design markets and summit events like Finders Keepers can be a strategic part of your business strategy and maybe one of your favourite annual business events.
+Let’s take a look at how attending design markets and summit events like The Finders Keepers market can be a strategic part of your business strategy and maybe one of your favourite annual business events.

 Grow your audience base